©1997-2017 Amelia Earhart

 pilot by the name of Irene Craigmile, and she looked nothing like the Irene Craigmile displayed in the above photographs...

 even though 'official' history says the Irene Craigmile displayed above was the original Irene Craigmile.
-For you
+Today anyone

-see... it is 'official history' that is incorrect there.
+can see... it is 'official history' that is and always was incorrect there.

 Above is an old newsprint photo of the original Irene